Have you visited Frigiliana in Spain yet? If not, then this guide will inspire you to do just that.

 Full-Day Tour From Málaga

 Kill two birds with one stone by taking a full-day tour of Frigiliana and Nerja.
-This way, you don’t need to worry about organising anything and can experience the highlights of two quintessential Spanish coastal towns.
+This way, you don’t need to worry about organizing anything and can experience the highlights of two quintessential Spanish coastal towns.

 A local guide will introduce you to the cultures and traditions of Andalusia while taking you around the whitewashed villages.
 You’ll visit the Caves of Nerja and the Lizar Castle in Frigiliana.